BDC Hamburger Icon

 5. They trust their team members.

-Too often, we think of our colleagues only in the context of the office – how they present themselves in the workplace, the work they do, whether or not they’re caffeine addicts who need five cups of coffee to get through the day.
-But if you look at each employee holistically, you’ll recognize every person has their own values, history and story, and they bring those qualities (and more!) to their work.
+Too often, we think of our colleagues only in the context of the office — how they present themselves in the workplace, the work they do and whether they’re caffeine addicts who need five cups of coffee to get through the day.
+But if you look at each employee holistically, you’ll recognize every person has their own values, history and story and they bring those qualities (and more!) to their work.

 One way to develop trust between teammates is to foster a genuine relationship with each person that goes beyond workplace matters.
 Find opportunities to connect with each other as individuals and not just as colleagues.